seandogg/seandogg.github.io/index.md

 ---

-In late 2018, I decided following my dream of entrepreneurship would need to happen.

-I left the agency position and started my own [tiny agency](https://grizzlypoppy.com).
-Being my own business allowed me and my little family the freedom to move to a semi-rural island in the Pacific Northwest, where we're happily raising our kids near the local Waldorf school, set amongst the forests, farms, and beaches of Puget Sound.
+I left the agency position (and the Bay Area) in 2018, founding my own [tiny agency](https://grizzlypoppy.com).
+Being my own business allowed our little family the freedom to move to a rural island in the Pacific Northwest, where we're happily raising our kids and homesteading.

 ![Sean's image](/assets/img/office.jpg){:.w50}
 My little office (upstairs the restaurant)
 {:.figure .tl}

-I have a charming office space in the sea-side hamlet of Langley, WA - just a ferry and traffic jam away from busy Seattle.
+I have an office in the small coastal hamlet of Langley, WA - just a ferry ride and traffic jam away from Seattle.
 From my window, I can see Glacier Peak, Mt.
-Baker, the Cascades, and the occasional whale.
+Baker, the Cascades, and the occasional whale!

-**Note**: I've recently moved my office into our home due to coronavirus!
-Hope to be working in my office again someday soon.
+**Note**: I've recently moved my office into our home due to coronavirus... hope to be working in my office again someday soon.
+I zoom from my kitchen.
+Please ignore the stack of unwashed dishes.

 ---